St Bridget, St Bride's Major

 HERITAGE HIGHLIGHTS: 13th century Sir John le Botiler grave slab

-The first record of a church here dates to 1141, when Maurice de Londonia gave 'the church of St Bridget' to St Peter's church in Gloucester (later to become Gloucester cathedral).
-We can assume, then, that the church was already in existence, probable for some time before the grant.
+The first record of a church here dates to 1141 when Maurice de Londonia gave 'the church of St Bridget' to St Peter's church in Gloucester (later to become Gloucester cathedral).
+We can assume, then, that the church was already in existence, probably for some time before the grant.